 Its exactly like that, I replied, with these Jesus people.
 After their leader was executed, one woman went to the cemetery.
 She couldnt find the body, so she asked a gardener.
 Then she decided the gardener was Jesus.
 She ran off and told everybody Jesus had come back to life!

-Then a couple of his followers fell in with a stranger on the road.
-They didn't recognize him, but they invited him to dinner.
-Then during the meal, it suddenly occurred to them that the man sitting across from them must be Jesus.
+Then a couple of his followers fell in with a stranger on the road to Emmaus.
+They invited him to dinner.
+They didn't recognize him, but during the meal, it suddenly occurred to them that the man sitting across from them must be Jesus.

 Trying to Get Through to Simon

 Some folks just have to believe, I said.
 They so desperately want to believe that they lose their common sense.

 I tell you, this guy Simon lost his.
 He thought I was his beloved Lord, come back to life.
 I dont look anything like Jesus, do I, Ethan?